INFO490/assignments/hw7/hw7.markdown

 - I highly recommend that you read Section 9.6 of *Think Stats* and write your own code using Numpy (by calculating sample means, variance, and covariance).
 However, this is not required and you may use other methods: you could download the solution to Exercise 9.5 in *Think Stats*; you could google a Python implementation of least squares fit; you could use Numpy or Scipy; or any other method you can think of to perform the task.

-- For making scatterplots using Matplotlib, refer to week 4 lessons and Section 9.4 of *Think Stats*.
+- For making scatter plots using Matplotlib, refer to week 4 lessons and Section 9.4 of *Think Stats*.

 #### Submission instructions